About the bill

 Sponsor.
 Senior Senator for Florida.
 Republican.

 Length: 4 pages

-This bill was introduced on March 12, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 12, 2018, in a previous session of Congress, but it did not receive a vote.

 Mar 12, 2018